COVID-19 Vaccines and Testing

-The Food and Drug Administration (FDA) has granted Emergency Use Authorization to three COVID-19 vaccines: Pfizer-BioNTech, Moderna, and Johnson & Johnson.
+The Food and Drug Administration (FDA) has granted full approval to the Pfizer-BioNTech COVID-19 vaccine and Emergency Use Authorization to the Moderna and Johnson & Johnson COVID-19 vaccines.
 After rigorous testing and extensive clinical trials, these vaccines have proven to be safe and highly effective.
 You can learn more about the FDA’s approval process here.

 Who Is Eligible?